Ali: Fear Eats the Soul: Production

 The film was shot in just under two weeks, and was planned as an exercise in film-making for Fassbinder, to fill in the time in his schedule between the work on two other films, Martha and Effi Briest.

 Ali is played by El Hedi ben Salem, who was Fassbinder's partner at the time.
-Fassbinder has a cameo appearance as Emmi's son in law.
-Irm Hermann, who plays Emmi's daughter Krista, had a turbulent relationship with Fassbinder in real life, having been quoted as saying of Fassbinder, "He couldn't conceive of my refusing him, and he tried everything.
-He almost beat me to death on the streets of Bochum ....".
-And Fassbinder grew up under some of the domestic effects of immigrant prejudice, given that his mother immigrated back to Germany from Poland after the Soviet Occupation and Fassbinder grew up in a turbulent and eventually divorcing household where immigrating relatives stayed with them.
+Fassbinder has a cameo appearance as Eugen.
+Irm Hermann, who plays Krista, had a turbulent relationship with Fassbinder in real life, having been quoted as saying of him, "He couldn't conceive of my refusing him, and he tried everything.
+He almost beat me to death on the streets of Bochum".
+Fassbinder grew up with some of the domestic effects of anti-immigrant prejudice: his mother immigrated back to Germany from Poland after the Soviet Occupation and Fassbinder grew up in a turbulent and eventually divorcing household where immigrating relatives stayed with them.

-The original German title Angst essen Seele auf is deliberately grammatically incorrect, translating literally as "Fear eat soul up."
-The correct German form would be "Angst isst die Seele auf" – which (without the definite article "die") became the title of a related 2002 short film also starring Mira.
+The original German title Angst essen Seele auf is deliberately grammatically incorrect, translating literally as "Fear eat up soul".
+The correct German is "Angst isst die Seele auf" – which (without the definite article "die") became the title of a related 2002 short film also starring Mira.
 The title is one of the things Ali tells Emmi.
-As an immigrant, he speaks in what can be referred to as "broken German" consistently throughout the film.
+As an immigrant, he speaks in what could be called "broken German".
 The line of dialogue he utters is simply "Fear eat soul up."
-Since Ali's poor German grammar is translated literally in the film's English subtitles, the subtitles for Ali's dialogue are similarly riddled with grammatical errors.
+Ali's poor German grammar is translated literally in the film's English subtitles, which are consequently full of grammatical errors.

 Ali is in part an homage to the films of Douglas Sirk, in particular Imitation of Life (1959) and All That Heaven Allows (1955).
 The most overt homage is the scene in which Emmi's son kicks in the television (an important symbol in All That Heaven Allows) after finding out that his mother has married a north African.

 Themes and symbolism

-"Fear eats the soul", which is one of the things Ali says while talking with Emmi early in the movie, becomes almost literal later on, when it turns out that Ali has a stomach ulcer and is hospitalised.
-The characters are also often shown on screen in exaggerated ways; characters are shown far away from the camera to emphasise how distant from society Emmi and Ali feel, while their apartment is shot in a claustrophobic manner, to symbolise the fear they feel in their relationship and everyday life.
-Spectatorship in the film embodies social oppression against marginalized individuals, yet ironically, such distancing diminishes when the neighbourhood sees a utilitarian need in Emmi and Ali, as "productive and consuming bodies".
+"Fear eat up soul", one of the things Ali says while talking with Emmi early in the movie, becomes almost literal later on, when Ali has an ulcer and is hospitalised.
+The characters are often shown on screen in exaggerated ways; characters are shown far from the camera to emphasise how distant from society Emmi and Ali feel, while their apartment is shot claustrophobically to symbolise the fear they feel in their relationship and everyday life.
+Spectatorship in the film embodies social oppression against the marginalized, yet ironically, such distancing diminishes when the neighbourhood sees utilitarian value in Emmi and Ali as "productive and consuming bodies".